 Not enough data has been collected for the nine-member oversight board of professors, engineers and climate experts to meet, she said.

-Among the planned projects are $12.6 million in work in the Los Angeles Unified School District, which would save $1.4 million a year in energy costs.
+Among the planned projects are $12.6 million in work in the Los Angeles Unified School District, that would save $1.4 million a year in energy costs.
 Two schools were scheduled this summer to receive lighting retrofits and heating and cooling upgrades, but no construction work has been done on either site, LAUSD spokeswoman Barbara Jones said.

 School district officials around the state say they intend to meet a 2018 deadline to request funds and a 2020 deadline to complete projects.
 They say the money will go to major, long-needed projects and are unconcerned schools have applied for only half of the $973 million available so far, or that $153 million of the $297 million given to schools has gone for energy planning by consultants and auditors.

 “If there’s money out there, we’re going for it,” said Tom Wright, an energy manager for the San Diego Unified School District, which has received $9.5 million of its available $9.7 million.